Skip to main content

 If you have a standard rectangular or oval in-ground pool and want set-and-forget wall coverage, Dolphin Nautilus CC fits the brief.
 We'd point you here first because Wirecutter's systematic pick covers walls and waterline at $699 — no app to learn, no battery to age.

-For premium-feature seekers with an irregular configuration, the Beatbot AquaSense 2 Pro earns the highest consensus rating here, at 8.9 across our panel — the top SHE Pool Clean Score in this roundup, which means substantially more of your walls, waterline, and surface come clean per cycle — by incorporating capabilities the alternatives cannot.
-CNET independently calls Beatbot's surface skimming the standout innovation in the robotic pool cleaner category this year.
-ClearPath AI navigation maps the pool contours immediately on the initial run and subsequently reuses that layout, which produces comparatively more efficient subsequent cycles and enables adaptation where the Dolphin Nautilus CC would miss tight radius curves.
-The trade-off incorporated into the weighted formula is unavoidable: in mixed 5-in-1 mode it allocates time across separate zones, so the wall-only percentage diminishes.
-The listing rates the system for pools up to 3,875 sq ft.
+For premium-feature seekers with an irregular configuration, the Beatbot AquaSense 2 Ultra Cordless Robotic Pool Cleaner earns the highest consensus rating here, at 8.8 across our panel — the top SHE Pool Clean Score in this roundup, which means more of your walls, waterline, and surface come clean per cycle.
+TechRadar reports that its HybridSense stack fuses a 4K underwater camera with infrared and ultrasonic sensing across 27 sensors — nothing else here combines all three.
+That visual map is built on the initial run and reused afterwards, which enables adaptation where the Dolphin Nautilus CC would miss tight radius curves.
+Two trade-offs are incorporated into the weighted formula.
+In mixed 5-in-1 mode it allocates time across separate zones, so the wall-only percentage diminishes.
+It is also rated for 3,444 sq ft per cycle, less ground than the widest-coverage cordless units here, which costs it on the runtime-reach factor.
+PCWorld found the Ultra phenomenally effective and flagged the price as the catch.
 Prioritize a dedicated wall cycle when coverage is the requirement.
-At $1,699 this is the flagship of the lineup, though Amazon stock on the Pro runs limited, so confirm availability before you count on it.
+At $2,299 list this is the flagship of the lineup, and Beatbot backs it with a 3-year full-replacement warranty.

 What We Love